codingbbq/codingbbq.github.io/_posts/2019-03-19-String-HackerRank.markdown

 2. [Pangram problem](https://www.hackerrank.com/challenges/pangrams/problem)

-*A sentance is a Pangram if it contains every letter of the Alphabet.*
+*A sentence is a Pangram if it contains every letter of the Alphabet.*
 I used below logic to get around the solution

 1. Remove all the white spaces from the sentence using the regular expression.
 (I had to google)